Sharing the Importance of Qualitative Research in China

 Read more about the importance of this initiative and the School of Nursing Program in Bloomberg News.

-Dr. Adey Nyamathi and Dr. Linda Sarna have been appointed as Visiting Professors by the Anhui Medical University in China.
-As visiting professors, they will be giving lectures at the university, supporting research projects and provide guidance and mentorship for faculty visiting UCLA from Anhui Medical University.
+Dr. Linda Sarna has been appointed as a Visiting Professors by the Anhui Medical University in China.
+As visiting professor, she has given lectures at the university, supported research projects and provided guidance and mentorship for faculty visiting UCLA from Anhui Medical University.